JGilb28-7/HW17-Workout-Tracker-NOSQL/README.md

 # HW17-Workout-Tracker-NOSQL
 Unit 17 NoSQL Homework: Workout Tracker

+## resources used:
+  StephanyCamacho - used as a ref for the API Routes to adjust.

 ## HW Task List for Workout Tracker
 Create Mongo database with a Mongoose schema and handle routes with Express